nextcloud/documentation/developer_manual/ios_library/examples.rst

 Check if a specific file or folder is shared in your cloud server.

-Teh info need is Path, your server URL and the Id of the item that you want.
+The info need is Path, your server URL and the Id of the item that you want.

 Before check an item, you have to read the shared items on the selected